 I attended law school to become a Judge Advocate General with the United States Marine Corps.
 I started my application for Officer Candidates School but was forced to withdraw after I tore a muscle in my shoulder.
-I joined the Clark County Public Defender as a law clerk the following summer.
-I found a new mission and fell in love with protecting those accused of a crime.
-I spent the next two years defending the rights of the accused, including children, and also lobbying for criminal justice reform in the Nevada Legislature.
-After my judicial clerkship, it felt natural to practice criminal defense and protect the Constitution.
+I joined the Clark County Public Defender as a law clerk the following summer and discovered a new mission: protecting those accused of a crime.
+I spent the next two years defending those accused of a crime, including children, and lobbying for criminal justice reform in the Nevada Legislature.
+After my judicial clerkship with the Honorable Michael P. Villani, it felt natural to practice criminal defense and protect the Constitution.

 Why practice in Nevada?

 After completing my Bachelor of Arts at the Ohio State University, I traveled throughout the United States to explore a love for photography.
 During my travels, I always enjoyed my trips to Las Vegas, the transient and colorful community, and the abundance of state and national parks.
 Months later, I chose to attend law school and my first choice was the William S. Boyd School of Law at the University of Nevada, Las Vegas.
 Rejecting law school admissions throughout the United States, I settled in Las Vegas to attend a young law school with a brilliant faculty and great resources in the local community.
 Nevada quickly became my home.

 What does the attorney-client relationship mean to you?

 As an attorney, my job as an advocate is to explore equitable and legal arguments for my clients.
 However, I take my role as a counselor very seriously and immediately begin educating clients about their constitutional rights and the possible outcomes for their case.
 I waste no time and like to establish realistic expectations.
 Most clients feel overwhelmed after an arrest, so I use my experience in the courtroom to dispel the uncertainty of what may occur and how the case may unfold.
 I take my role as both an advocate and counselor very seriously.